ttoss/ttoss/docs/website/docs/product/03-product-development/02-principles.md

 ## Using Fast Feedback

+### FF1: The Principle of Maximum Economic Influence: Focus control on project and process parameters with the highest economic influence

+Control measures that have the greatest impact on economic success.
+Use an economic framework to identify these parameters.
+For example, if a 10% increase in project expenses reduces profits by 1%, but a 10% increase in unit cost reduces profits by 50%, prioritize controlling unit cost over project expenses.

+### FF2: The Principle of Efficient Control: Control parameters that are both influential and efficient

+A parameter's strong economic influence does not guarantee efficient control.
+For instance, average sales price significantly impacts life cycle economics but is difficult to control directly.
+On the other hand, unit cost has a similar influence and is more manageable.

+To identify effective control variables, find the intersection of economic influence and control efficiency.
+Conduct sensitivity analysis to determine which proxy variables have economic impact, then rank these variables based on their control efficiency to identify the most effective ones.

+### FF3: The Principle of Leading Indicators: Select control variables that predict future system behavior

+[Leading indicators](/docs/product/product-development/definitions#leading-indicators) are valuable for efficient control because they enable early interventions, which are economically beneficial.
+As development progresses, intervention costs rise exponentially, while the value of acting early increases significantly.
+These combined effects make early interventions highly efficient.

+For instance, a manager focused on monitoring task start times instead of completion times.
+He observed a strong correlation: when the right person started a task on time, it usually finished on schedule.
+Conversely, tasks that started late or with incorrect resources often finished late.
+By using start times as a leading indicator, he could intervene early—adjusting resources or priorities—before delays became costly.

+However, these conditions—predictive [leading indicators](/docs/product/product-development/definitions#leading-indicators) and the potential for impactful early interventions—may not always be present.
+When absent, the benefits of using [leading indicators](/docs/product/product-development/definitions#leading-indicators) can diminish or even become counterproductive.

 ### FF5: The Moving Target Principle: Know When to Pursue a Dynamic Goal

 Many companies create harmful control systems by failing to distinguish between static and dynamic goals.
 They assume that following the plan is always correct and any deviation is negative.
 In stable environments, like manufacturing, this can be true, where frameworks like Six Sigma prevent deviations to optimize efficiency.